whinee/md2pdf/docs/docs/0/0/api/utils/utils.md

 ```

-"If Not `os.path.isdir`, Make Directories"
+"If Not `os.path.isdir`, Make Directories".

 <h3><b><i><a href="#func-inmd-args" id="func-inmd-args">Args:</a></i></b></h3>